Spruce-tone/FFT/README.md

 # Scalar diffraction theory tutorial

-This repository is a pthon tutorial on scalar diffraction theory, and it is based on the book `Computational Fourier Optics: A MATLAB Tutorial" by David Voelz`
+This repository is intended for creating a solution manual and translating programming code from MATLAB to Python for the textbook "Computational Fourier Optics: A MATLAB Tutorial" by David Voelz, which covers scalar diffraction theory.

 ![Airy disk](./images/Airy_disk.PNG)